Hammertoe Surgery: What You Need to Know

 Hammertoe surgery can help straighten your toes even if other treatments have failed.

 Best foot and ankle orthopedic surgeons in Wisconsin

-Our elite team of surgical podiatrists plus an orthopedic surgeon provide comprehensive foot and ankle care plus treatments for knee, hip, shoulder and back pain to patients throughout the Milwaukee area from five convenient clinic locations. ¡Somos bilingües!
+Our elite team of surgical podiatrists provide comprehensive foot and ankle care plus treatments for knee, hip, shoulder and back pain to patients throughout the Milwaukee area from four convenient clinic locations. ¡Somos bilingües!
 Our podiatrists offer expert care in English and Spanish.

 The surgical podiatrists at Advanced Foot & Ankle of Wisconsin are trained in the latest surgical techniques, highly experienced, and capable of performing complex podiatric surgery including reconstruction of the foot and ankle.